Burmese-AI/Fyndora/apps/emails/EMAIL_SETUP_GUIDE.md

 3. Configure the consent screen if prompted
 4. Choose "Desktop application" as the application type
 5. Download the JSON credentials file
+6. You may require to set up tester in "Audience" section to test the email sending

 ### Step 3: Generate OAuth2 Token